microsoft/FactoryOrchestrator/docs/README.md

 1. From this directory (\docs) run: mkdocs serve

 ## Commiting changes to the live site
-Once you are happy with your changes, you will have to manually update the live docs by doing the following from the Git root folder (TODO: make part of the CI build):
+Once you are happy with your changes, you will have to manually update the live docs by doing the following from the root folder (TODO: make part of the CI build):

    1. Checkout a working branch based on the latest code in 'main'.
-CD to the git root.
    2. Make your desired documentation changes.
    3. mkdocs build --clean --config-file .\docs\mkdocs.yml
-   4. robocopy /S .\docs\site\ .\
+   4. git checkout gh-pages
-   5. git checkout gh-pages
+   5. robocopy /S .\docs\site\ .\
-   6. git checkout -b <your branch>
+   6. git checkout -b <your working branch>
-   7. Commit & push your changes, open a pull request into gh-pages.
+   7. Commit & push your changes, open a pull request into 'gh-pages'.
 Once approved and the remote 'gh-pages' has the changes it will update the website automatically.

 To help prevent documentation<->code mismatches, the GitHub PR build will detect if your code changes will result in any documentation updates.
 If documentation updates are needed, the build will generate a build warning and publish a Git .patch file.
-The .patch file can be used in lieu of steps 1-4 above.
+The .patch file can be used to make a PR into 'gh-pages' in lieu of the steps above.

 Please note that any changes to the public API surface of the ClientLibrary and/or CoreLibrary classes will result in documentation changes.
 If you see your changes result in modified files in docs\docs, you must run the above steps to rebuild the website source manually!